aviwad/librehunt/README.md

 # LibreHunt

-My personal project, of a website to aid you on your libre/distro hunt!
+My MYP personal project, a website to aid you on your libre/distro hunt!

 # Use